bvanderlaan/StarEnglishGeneratorForQt/README.md

-Star English Generator for Qt
+Star English and Long English Generator for Qt
 =================

-This tool takes a Qt translation file (*.ts) and generates a new one inserting asterisks around each string for use to test your code for translation support.
+This tool takes a Qt translation file (*.ts) and generates a new one inserting either asterisks or a number of W's around each string for use to test your code for translation support.

-It is for use with the [Star-English] technique.
+It is for use with the [Star-English] or [Long-English] technique.

 Sources
 -------